turboMaCk/active-record-florder/README.md

 [![Inline docs](http://inch-ci.org/github/turboMaCk/active-record-florder.svg?branch=master)](http://inch-ci.org/github/turboMaCk/active-record-florder)
 [![Gem Version](https://badge.fury.io/rb/active_record_florder.svg)](https://badge.fury.io/rb/active_record_florder)

-Floating point ActiveRecord models ordering for rich client apps heavily inspirated by Trello's ordering alorithm.
+Floating point ActiveRecord Models ordering for rich client apps heavily inspirated by Trello's ordering alorithm.
-ActiveRecordFlorder let client decide position of model in collection normalize given value and resolve conflicting positions in collection to keep your data clean.
-It's highly optimalized and generate as small SQL queries as possible.
+ActiveRecordFlorder let client decide model's position in collection, normalize given value and resolve conflicts to keep your data clean.
+It's highly optimalized and generate as small SQL queries.
 The whole philosophy is to load and update as little records as possible so in 99% it runs just one SELECT and one UPDATE.
-In edge cases sanitization of all records happens and bring records back to the Garden of Eden.
+In edge cases sanitization of all records happens and bring records back to the "Garden of Eden" state.
 It's implemented with both Rails and non-Rails apps in mind and highly configurable.

 THIS SOFTWARE IS STILL IN BETA!